Last Updated on November 19, 2022 by maximosecrets

 There are other fields on the person record including language, locale and time zone which are available for the user to change when they are logged-in, by using the Profile button.
 There are fields for controlling defaults in Workflow and also for recording the details of a procurement card if one is held.

-A person can be associated with one or more locations and assets as a user or custodian of the asset and an action is provided in the People application View Related Assets and Locations.
+A person can be associated with one or more A physical place where assets exist and where work can be performed.
+More and assets as a user or custodian of the asset and an action is provided in the People application View Related Assets and Locations.
 There are actions in the Assets and Locations application called Associate Users and Custodians and this can be applied to multiple locations and assets in one action.
 You can also change the user and custodians when you use the Move/Modify action in several other Maximo applications.

 If a person has an associated calendar, then their primary calendar can be updated with periods of unavailability or periods when they expect to be additionally available.
 The Modify Person Availability action is also available from the List tab and the changes can be applied to all the people selected using the Mass Modify button.